ShivamTripathi028/rak-chatbot-backend/product-categories/wistrio/rak10714/datasheet.md

 | --- | ---- | --- | ---- |
 | 3.3 | 3.7  | 4.3 | V    |

-As an alternative, you can power the RAK10714 directly from an external regulated 5&nbsp;V DC supply with 2&nbsp;A. The nominal operating voltage of the external source should be within the range in the table:
+As an alternative, you can power the RAK10714 directly from an external regulated 5 V DC supply with 2 A. The nominal operating voltage of the external source should be within the range in the table:

 | Min | Type | Max | Unit |
 | --- | ---- | --- | ---- |